Nalini Nadkarni: Community work

 Nadkarni is deeply committed to public engagement with science.
 In 1994, she co-founded the International Canopy Network, a non-profit organization that fosters communication among researchers, educators, and conservationists concerned with forest canopies.“Part of the scientific enterprise is to disseminate the results of research to other scientists as well as to people outside of academia.
 However, scientists often receive little training or reward for presenting their results to non-scientists.
 When they do, most scientists tend to disseminate their information to ‘environmentally aware’ non-scientists via the media or traditional informal science education institutions such as museums and botanical gardens, which are less frequently visited by non-traditional audiences.
 In 2001, she received a Guggenheim Fellowship to explore the obstacles that scientists face in disseminating their research to non-scientific audiences.
 Her approach is to directly link my research and conservation messages about forest canopies with activities and objects valued by non-traditional audiences.
 She has designed and implemented projects to raise awareness and inspire these audiences to learn and care more about science, trees, and nature in general.” -Nalini NadkarniShe has given two TED talks (Conserving the Canopy and Life Science in Prison) and over 25 endowed lectures around the world.

+Dr. Nadkarni's approach to "tapestry thinking" aims to converge different ways of thinking among communities to find common ground.

-Her work has been featured in Natural History, Glamour, Playboy, and others, and she has appeared in many television documentaries, including Bill Nye the Science Guy, Good Morning America, National Geographic, and CNN’s The Next List.
+Her work has been featured in Natural History, Glamour, Playboy, and others, and she has appeared in many television documentaries, including Bill Nye the Science Guy, Good Morning America, National Geographic, and CNN's The Next List.

 Nadkarni has pioneered bringing science education, conservation projects, and nature imagery to the incarcerated.
 In 2003, she co-created the Sustainability in Prison Program in Washington State, and in 2011, created the Initiative to bring Science Programs to the Incarcerated (INSPIRE).
 These programs bring multiple benefits for inmates, scientists, correctional institutions, and the community.

 Publications

-Nadkarni has written and published two scholarly books (Forest Canopies, Academic Press; and Monteverde: Ecology and Conservation of a Tropical Cloud Forest, Oxford University Press).
+Nadkarni has written and published two scholarly books (Forest Canopies and Monteverde: Ecology and Conservation of a Tropical Cloud Forest).
 She has written a popular book on the relationships between trees and people: Between the Earth and Sky published in 2002.
 Between the Earth and Sky details her research and findings on trees.
 Her second book was Voyages: Rain Forest, which was a picture book for children that she wrote with Jinny Johnson in 2006.